schneidermichael/currency-converter-soap/README.md

 3. `mvn package`
 4. `mvn tomee:run`
 5. Open a browser and go to https://localhost:4321/currency-converter-1.0.0/services (Username/Password see Credentials)
-6. To stop the sercies type `exit` in your terminal
+6. To stop the service type `exit` in your terminal

 ## Endpoints